Deadlines and How to Apply

 Apply for all of your scholarships and tuition awards with this single process.
 Here are the steps for what you need to do to apply for each award.

 Application packets for all scholarships and tuition awards must be received by 5 pm February 1, 2018.

 The one award not due on February 1 is the the Merit Award.
 This application is due by May 1, 2018.

-All scholarships and tuition awards use a single application process.
-There are no separate forms to fill out.
+There are no separate application forms to fill out.
 You should submit a packet of all required materials specific to each scholarship and tuition award description.

 Some materials, like letters of recommendations and transcripts, can be sent separately.
 However, we recommend you submit all of your materials together in a single packet so that you know your applications are complete.
 We may not be able to confirm that we’ve received your other materials until after March 5, 2018, due to the large volume we receive.

 Notification of awards begins April 1, 2018, and continues through July 31, 2018.

 Amounts listed are based on awards determined in August 2017.
 Amounts for 2018–19 may vary.